 Casino gambling is a relatively new phenomenon in Singapore – only being legalized in 2006.
 As one of the banking capitals of the world with plenty of high rollers, however, it’s not surprising the industry has exploded here – though not quite reaching the insane levels of Macau just yet.

-While there is also a casino over in Resorts World Sentosa is aimed more at parents on family vacations, the real place for risking all your hard earned cash has to the Sands Casino.
-Contained inside one of the world’s most iconic – and expensive – structures, the casino at Marina Bay Sands is actually the world’s most expensive standalone casino property.
-Incorporating more than 15,000 square meters of gaming space over a mind-boggling 4 levels, with over 600 game tables, 1,5000 slots and plenty of bars and restaurants – this is a place to get lost for the day, or night.
+While there is also a casino over in Resorts World Sentosa is aimed more at parents on family vacations, the real place for risking all your hard-earned cash has to the Sands Casino.
+Contained inside one of the world’s most iconic – and expensive – structures, the casino at Marina Bay Sands is the world’s most expensive standalone casino property.
+Incorporating more than 15,000 square meters of gaming space over a mind-boggling four levels, with over 600 game tables, 1,5000 slots, and plenty of bars and restaurants – this is a place to get lost for the day or night.
 In fact, they plan on you doing just that!

 The tone is smart-casual so no shorts of flip-flops and foreigners will need to show their passport to gain entrance while locals are required by law to pay a daily or annual fee to discourage their attendance

-The ultimate escape from the urban jungle, on one of Singapore’s the finest sun-soaked stretch of sand, the Tanjong Beach Club is a tranquil sanctuary only a 15-minute cab ride from the CBD – and yet a world away.
-Why pay hundreds per night for a luxurious resort when you can enjoy an oceanfront infinity pool, wonderful service, out-of-this-world sunsets and comfortable loungers for just the price of a cocktail or smoothie!
+The ultimate escape from the urban jungle, on one of Singapore’s most excellent sun-soaked stretch of sand, the Tanjong Beach Club is a tranquil sanctuary only a 15-minute cab ride from the CBD – and yet a world away.
+Why pay hundreds per night for a luxurious resort when you can enjoy an oceanfront infinity pool, fantastic service, out-of-this-world sunsets and comfortable loungers for just the price of a cocktail or smoothie!

-Sure, drinks are expensive in Singapore – but the Tanjong is no more so that your average bar and the opulent amenities make the is so worthwhile.
+Sure, drinks are expensive in Singapore – but the Tanjong is no more so that your average watering hole and the opulent amenities make a visit here so worthwhile.
 Frequently voted one of the best beach clubs in the world (seriously, who has the job of deciding and how do we sign up), the Tanjong Beach Club straddles the line between indoors and outdoors, taking its design influences from the seaside homes of yesteryear, mid-century modernism, and nostalgic maritime influences.

 Calming sea breeze?
 No walking?
 Jaw-dropping vistas without traffic congestion or getting lost… Count us in!

-Singaporeans are never ones to miss a trend, and with the growing trend of dog cafes around the globe including in Kuala Lumpur, Hong Kong, and Tokyo, it was only a matter of time before facility solely dedicated to dogs opened on the island!
+Singaporeans are never ones to miss a trend, and with the growing trend of dog cafes around the globe, including in Kuala Lumpur, Hong Kong, and Tokyo, it was only a matter of time before a facility solely dedicated to dogs opened on the island!

 And when it did open – it was an overnight success!
-We Are The Furballs is absolutely everything you could dream off – delicious coffee, über-clean and modern faculties and of course DOGGOS!
-With ten delightful resident canines – there is plenty of dogs to go around, and the staff are well-trained at helping guests interact with the dogs, without either party getting overwhelmed.
+We Are The Furballs is absolutely everything you could dream off – delicious coffee, über-clean and modern faculties, and, of course, DOGGOS!
+With ten delightful resident canines – there is plenty of dogs to go around, and the staff is well-trained at helping guests interact with the dogs without either party getting overwhelmed.
 Trust us, after you meet your new furry friends like Waffles the Corgi, Lulu the Toy Poodle, and Bui Bui the French Bulldog you’ll never want to return to a regular coffee shop ever again

 Located on the 7th floor or Bugis+ shopping mall (connected to Bugis MRT station), the cafe is centrally located and easily accessible by both public and private transportation.
 Prices are affordable, the dogs well training and the experience wonderfully unique – so why wouldn’t you give it a go!